yyt-2378/phase_structure_recognition/README.md

 ### 3. Train steps
 #### 3.1 preprocess model training:
 To begin training the preprocess model:
-Config Files Modification: Navigate to the preprocess model's folder and access the config sub-directory.
+Config Files Modification: Navigate to the preprocess model's folder and access the config sub-directory[config](./preprocess_model/config).
 There, you'll find two essential files that need your attention. option.py: This is where you can modify parameters specific to the SRmodel, such as adjusting the depth of the network and the channels used for feature extraction. vae.yaml: This file contains hyperparameters related to the model's training.
 Adjust settings like batch size, learning rate (lr), manual_seed, and others to align with your training conditions and requirements.